HarunHM/creating-a-landing-page-Using-Django/README.md

 To create a project run the following command in your terminal

-django-admin startproject mun
+django-admin startproject Lux
 And after the project is created go to its directory via cd command

-cd /mun
+cd /Lux
 And starting a server is as simple as

 python manage.py runserver